pkmn/ps/sets/README.md

 The recommended way of using `@pkmn/sets` in a web browser is to **configure your bundler** ([Webpack](https://webpack.js.org/), [Rollup](https://rollupjs.org/), [Parcel](https://parceljs.org/), etc) to minimize it and package it with the rest of your application.
-If you do not use a bundler, a convenience `production.min.js` is included in the package.
-You simply need to depend on `./node_modules/@pkmn/sets/build/production.min.js` in a `script` tag (which is what the unpkg shortcut above is doing), after which **`PokemonSets` and `PokemonTeams` will be accessible as globals.**
+If you do not use a bundler, a convenience `index.min.js` is included in the package.
+You simply need to depend on `./node_modules/@pkmn/sets/build/index.min.js` in a `script` tag (which is what the unpkg shortcut above is doing), after which **`pkmn.sets` will be accessible as a global.**

 ## License